torrid/pyku/README.md

 Deployment doesn't work yet and the fun part begins only there: Do statistics over different scenarios and – ultimately – provide fancy graphics!

-Usually one would use the "stress" cmdline tool for this kind of scenario, but I resorted to some simple Float arithmetics for now.
+Usually one would use the stress/stress_ng cmdline tool for this kind of scenario, but I resorted to some simple Float arithmetics for now.

 I also had to considerably upgrade my host on AWS: